floreapaun/supertests/README.md

 all image
 dynamic random question --
 enter email and name -- Select assesment
-removal of two times subject
+removal of two times subject done
+Clear response not working
+answered %
+previous question

 # How to publish to GitHub pages